 We rated the worst and nicest airports in the USA using customer satisfaction as a major factor.
 The numbers in brackets represent the percentage of people satisfied with the airport’s services.
 Note: these numbers were compared to the average in every category of airports (mega, large, and medium).

 We have also studied customers’ feedback and ratings.
 While such information is largely subjective, it still reveals the strong and weak points of the airports.

 In our article, we wanted to base the airport rankings in the US on a wide range of useful criteria.

 To do a more thorough analysis, we took into account some numeric data.
 The major emphasis was put on the flights’ punctuality and the number of amenities, while customer satisfaction played a secondary role.
 The airports with the best average scores occupy the top places.

-J.D.
-Power 2018 Study was used as the primary source of customer satisfaction data.
-Another great source was the rating of world’s airports by AirHelp.
+- J.D.
+Power 2020 Study was used as the primary source of customer satisfaction data.
+Another great source was the rating of the world’s airports by AirHelp.